anabaei/Javascript/aws.md

 * `Microservice Design`: client access through `API Gateway` or `Route S3` to containerized applications.
 LB manages traffic to `ECS clusters` and `Amazon RDS`.
 ECR, IAM and Cloud watch
 (link)[https://explore.skillbuilder.aws/learn/course/91/play/202/amazon-elastic-container-service-ecs-primer]

+##### CI/CD
 * `CI/CD` there is source repository like github is called `codecommit` where developers commit their changes to it
 * `aws pipleline` notified via cloud watch of new changes and trigger execution of pipeline.
 * the pipeline build a container using `aws codeBuild`, create an image and send it to ECR with a tag of build Id
 * the pipleline also initiate `cloudFormation` which defines ECS task defination and source.
 In fact it allows to update ECS
 * Then `ECS` fetches new Container from `ECR` and update old task with new one
+* `CI` is a software developer practice where developers regurarely merge their code into central repository when autmate build and test run successfully.
+* `CD` is a practice where code build, test and deploy to test or staging.
+To deploy to production require manual confirmation.
+  * At `Build` these tasks are execute:
+      * Compile code
+      * Check code style and standards
+      * Analyze complexity
+      * Validate dependencies
+      * Create Container image
+      * Run unit test

+  * At `test`:
+    * Functional test
+    * Integration test
+    * Regression test: checks changes or updates to the software do not introduce new bugs
+    * Acceptance test: validate whether the software meets the requirements and expectations
+    * Load test: test service under normal and peak load conditions.
+    * Security test: checks vulnerabilities and potential risks to ensure it is resistant to unauthorized access

+* `microservices` A microservices architecture, is a design approach that builds an application as a set of loosely coupled services.
+Each service is designed for a set of capabilities and focuses on solving a specific business problem.
+Services do not need to share any of their code or implementation with other services.
+Any communication between individual components happens via well-defined APIs.
+These services can be assigned to fully accountable teams, and be developed, tested, an deployed independently of other services.

+* Build tools: Jenkins, Travis CI, AWS CodeBuild
+* Source control tools, repositories: Git, AWS CodeCommit
+* Deployment tools: AWS CodeDeploy, AWS CloudFormation, Jenkin
+* Pipeline automation tools: AWS CodePipeline, Jenkins, GitLab
+* Infrastructure automation tools: AWS CloudFormation, Terraform, AWS Elastic Beanstalk

 ##### Blue/Green
 * Is a strategy to deploy software update wiht lower risk by creating two seperate environment.